lemoncheesecake/lemoncheesecake/README.md

 # Introduction

-LemoncheeseCake aims to be a lightweight functional testing framework for Python.
+lemoncheesecake aims to be a lightweight functional testing framework for Python.
 It provides functionalities such as a test launcher, tests organization (through hierarchical test suites, tags, properties), structured reporting data (JSON, XML) and HTML reports.

 Tests are defined as methods in a testsuite class that can also contain sub testsuites allowing the developer to define a complex hierarchy of tests.
 Tests and testsuites are identified by a unique id and a description.
 Tags, properties (key/value pairs), URLs can be associated to both test and testsuites.
 Those metadata can be used later by the user to filter the test he wants to run.